arm-developer-tools/windowsperf/wperf/README.md

         Display version.

     -v, --verbose
-        Enable verbose output also in the JSON output.
+        Enable verbose output also in JSON output.

     -q
         Quiet mode, no output is produced.